 A moving Erev Yom HaShoah Service is held at Temple Isaiah to commemorate the six million Jews who were victims of the Holocaust.
-This service will be on zoom Thursday, April 8th, beginning at 7 pm.
+This service will be on Wednesday, April 27th, beginning at 7 pm.

 About Yom HaShoah